 We offer a commercial movie-going experience at an incredibly cheap price: an Annual membership gives you entry into over 150 films for the average price of just four Adult tickets at your local cinema.

 Plus, many of our members agree that seeing a film in a theatre full of movie lovers who aren’t afraid to laugh, cry or scream only adds to the experience.
 Simply put, the ANU Film Group is the best way to see movies in Canberra!

 To become a member of the ANU Film Group, all you have to do is come along to any screening and join up in person.
+We accept cash, EFTPOS, Visa and Mastercard payment at screenings.
+There is a 2.9% surcharge for all card payments at screenings.
 More details, including available membership options, can be found here.

 Absolutely not!
 While the ANU Film Group based at the Australian National University in Canberra, membership is open to anyone and everyone.
 You don't have to have any affiliation with the ANU – all you need is a desire to watch films in a full cinema setup for an excellent price.

 We aren’t able to sell tickets for individual films, but we do offer Weekly memberships that allow you to see as many films as you like within seven days of the date of purchase.
 These cost $15 each and are comparable in price to a single ticket at commercial cinemas.